mpv-player/mpv/DOCS/man/vo.rst

     ``swapinterval=<n>``
         Interval in displayed frames between two buffer swaps.
         1 is equivalent to enable VSYNC, 0 to disable VSYNC.

-    ``no-scale-sep``
-        When using a separable scale filter for luma, usually two filter passes are done, and when using ``cscale`` chroma information is also scaled separately from luma.
-This is often faster and better for most image scalers.
-However, the extra passes and preprocessing logic can actually make it slower if used with fast filters on small screen resolutions.
-Using this option will make rendering a single operation if possible, often at the cost of performance or image quality.

-        It's safe to enable this if using ``bilinear`` for both ``scale`` and ``cscale``.

     ``cscale=<filter>``
         As ``scale``, but for interpolating chroma information.
 If the image